 - HDR and panorama merging

-Capture One Pro is photo editing software designed by the medium format camera company Phase One — and as you’d expect from a medium format camera company, this RAW editing program brings a number of high-end tools.
+Capture One Pro is photo editing software designed by the medium format camera company Phase One — and as you’d expect from such a camera company, this RAW editing program brings a number of high-end tools.
 Many Capture One Pro users say that the software has more tools for studio photographers — tethering works better, images can be organized into sessions and not just catalogs, and annotations allow photographers to sketch notes right on the photo.

 Feature-wise, Capture One Pro is very similar to Lightroom — but may even have more tools than Adobe’s industry standard.
 One key difference is that Capture One Pro uses layers, which brings some Photoshop-like functionality to it.
 Other differences are more subtle — both use color tools, but Capture One Pro uses a color wheel that tends to be more flexible than Lightroom’s sliders.
 Many advanced users find Capture One’s RAW processing to be slightly better than Adobe’s, at least for the initial starting point.
 The feature list isn’t entirely skewed in favor of the Capture One software, since it’s missing Lightroom’s HDR and panorama tools.